Atlantic City DWI + DUI Defense Lawyer

 If law enforcement suspects you are intoxicated while driving, they may pull you over to investigate.
 The police usually base the stop on erratic or unusual driving.
 Things like swerving in between lanes, driving too fast, or driving suspiciously slowly may all cause a police officer to suspect you are intoxicated behind the wheel.

 Once you have been pulled over by law enforcement, the officer may conduct a series of field sobriety tests.
-Field sobriety tests are usually small physical tasks that are easy to complete for someone sober.
+Field sobriety tests usually include performing small physical tasks that are easy to complete for someone who is sober.
 However, these tasks can be difficult if you are intoxicated.
 Examples of field tests include walking in a straight line, touching your finger to your nose, or standing on one leg.
 These tests often require fine motor skills that would be impaired if you were intoxicated.
-Remember, field sobriety tests are not required by law in Atlantic City and you cannot be penalized for refusal to submit to this kind of testing.
+Remember, field sobriety tests are not required by law in Atlantic City, and you cannot be penalized for refusal to submit to this kind of testing.
 Along with that, field sobriety tests are not enough to arrest someone for a DUI or DWI.
 The tests are usually used to provide the police officer with enough probable cause to believe you are intoxicated before using chemical testing.

 Breathalyzer tests and chemical testing will give the police an accurate measurement of your BAC.
 This is necessary to charge you with a DUI/DWI as the penalties will be based partly upon your BAC.
-Submitting to a breathalyzer test is legally required and is not optional.
+Submitting to a breathalyzer test after an arrest is legally required and is not optional.
 According to New Jersey law, all drivers consent to chemical and breathalyzer testing by virtue of driving on the roads and highways of the state.
 This is often referred to as implied consent.
 Although breathalyzer tests are technically something you cannot refuse, the police will not force you to submit to testing.
-However, refusal may be met with additional penalties.
+However, refusal will be met with additional penalties.
 If you refused to submit to chemical testing, contact our Atlantic City DUI/DWI lawyers as soon as possible.

 If you believe you were wrongfully stopped by the police, reach out to our Atlantic City DUI and DWI defense attorneys for assistance.